Macrotellect/BrainLinkDualParser_HeartRate/README.md

 ## Raw EEG of 2 channels
 - The original brain wave value RawData (Raw value).
 The range of values is (-32768, 32767), with data being 512 per second; during transmission, if packet loss occurs, the data is discarded and not displayed.
 The original brain wave value has no unit and is not the original signal collected by the EEG sensor, but a digital signal converted by the hardware.
 - The original EEG data includes the original signals collected from two channels, namely Fp1 (left frontal) and Fp2 (right frontal).
+- voltage value, the calculation formula is: voltage = Rawdata L/R * (3.3/1024) / 1100, with the unit being volts.
+Note that this is voltage, not high or low level, hence there will be no negative numbers; Rawdata should be a single or double precision floating-point number.

 # 2.Start to use this SDK, BrainLinkDualParser